smo0ths/UE4CommOpti/README.md

 ###### def is pretty much reference to high scalablity group

-###### Use NIS and DLSS at the same time to get the most fps but you will be GPU scaling wich is not a big deal
+###### Use NIS and DLSS at the same time to get the most fps but you will be GPU scaling which is not a big deal

 ---